Which Honda Accord Has Blind Spot Detection? (Expert Advice)

 Do all Honda Accords have blind spot detection?

-No. Blind-spot detection is available only on select Honda Accord trims and model years; base trims and older models usually lack it.
+No. Blind-spot detection is only available on select Honda Accord trims and model years, generally EX and above starting around 2018, while base trims like LX and most pre-2013 model years do not include it.

 Conclusion: